Lambidou

 Lambidou is a rural commune and village in the Cercle of Diéma in the Kayes Region of western Mali.
 As well as the main village (chef-lieu) of Lambidou, the commune includes the villages of Singoné, Koumarenga and Kary.
 In the 2009 census the commune had a population of 14,947.

+History

+Lambidou was a stronghold of the Niakhate family, rulers of the Kingdom of Diarra.
+After they were deposed by the Diawara dynasty, they retreated to Lambidou and ruled it as a Kafo.
+It was a prominent regional slave market.